 - Hair gel

-You should take a shower before going to the gym, even if you train first thing in the morning.
+I often take a shower before going to the gym, even if I train first thing in the morning.

-You need to remember that human sweat is odorless, however, if the bacteria in sweat start to grow, it generates the odor.
+According to the article published in Microbiome Journal, “human sweat is odorless, however, if the bacteria in sweat start to grow, it generates the odor.”

-Going to the gym without taking a shower first is rude to others around you (just because you don’t smell body odor, it doesn’t mean others cannot smell it).
+For me, going to the gym without taking a shower first is a matter of personal hygiene.
+Plus, you don’t wanna be that smelly guy or gal (just because you don’t smell body odor, it doesn’t mean others cannot smell it).